 STADIO Higher Education is a comprehensive institution offering qualifications across various disciplines including, education, commerce, management and administration, policing, law, information technology, fashion, media, design and architecture and spatial design.
 Qualifications are offered on both the contact and distance learning modes of delivery.
 STADIO Higher Education follows an operational excellence strategy with its core focus being on achieving university status and providing a credible alternative to the public universities and other higher education providers in South Africa.
 STADIO Higher Education has made significant progress in terms of optimising its contact learning campuses as well as positioning its distance learning offerings for growth.
-During 2023 STADIO Higher Education, showed good growth for the year particularly in the distance mode of delivery, with positive growth in new students on the contact learning mode of delivery.
+During 2023 STADIO Higher Education accredited new qualifications, for offer in 2024, in information technology, management, fashion and accounting.
+STADIO Higher Education showed good growth for the year particularly in the distance mode of delivery, with positive growth in new students on the contact learning mode of delivery.
 It is still the intention of STADIO Higher Education to develop a comprehensive campus in Durbanville, Western Cape.
 Given the timing of regulatory approvals, we estimate that new students will have access to the campus in 2026.